KevinDahlberg/log_my_run_app/BLOG.md

  - [x] display only the runs from this week on the DOM
  - [x] create dropdown menu with remaining days
- - [ ] store week date range in object?
+ - [x] store week date range in object
- - [ ] display week of the selected run from dropdown
- - [ ] update total of the week based on week selected
- - [ ] ability to select month and update total of month based on month selected. (this one might be a stretch goal).

  current week and all of the information of that week is displaying.
 It would be nice to display the range of dates for the week on the info/summery for the view.